ELECTIONS

 - change office

-"Lame Duck" Period (If applicable) Restricts Acts of Council
+"Lame Duck" Period (If applicable) Section 275 of the Municipal Act

 - Last day for the Clerk to certify candidate nomination papers